HOT DATES

 Everton Park

-This quaint little space is home to several cafes and bakeries, including third wave coffee house Nylon Coffee Roasters and takeaway sandwich store The Provision Shop, making it a perfect area to hang out in if you’re looking to enjoy a quiet weekend with a nice cuppa and some light bites.
+This quaint little space is home to several cafes and bakeries, including third-wave coffee house Nylon Coffee Roasters and takeaway sandwich store The Provision Shop, making it a perfect area for a hangout if you’re looking to enjoy a quiet weekend with a nice cuppa and some light bites.

 Address: Everton Park.
 MRT: Outram Park.